deity-io/falcon-platform-docs/docs/platform/server-v3/modules/common-services/data-sources.md

 ## Custom DataSource example

-As mentioned earlier, to create the custom DataSource you need to extends one from above abstract classes.
+As mentioned earlier, to create the custom DataSource you need to extend one from the above abstract classes.
 An example implementation can look following:

 <Tabs>
 <TabItem value="TypeScript" default>